According to Interaction-Design.org,

 “User experience (UX) design is the process of creating products that provide meaningful and relevant experiences to users.
 This involves the design of the entire process of acquiring and integrating the product, including aspects of branding, design, usability, and function.”

 In teaching business/technical writing—I call it WORKPLACE WRITING—UX should be our main focus.

 Currently, college classes in workplace writing tend to emphasize genres, teaching students formats for memos, reports, resumes, blog posts, letters, technical directions, process descriptions, etc., etc. Workplace- writing instructors seem to believe that introducing students to these generic formats and having them practice a few of them throughout the semester will give students useful writing skills.

-How much more useful would it be to students to give them writing skills they can apply to any kind of practical writing wherever they end up in the world of work?
+How much more useful would it be to students to give them a set of writing skills they can apply to any kind of practical writing wherever they end up in the world of work?